People do type questions into search engine search boxes and expect meaningful answers.

 Less frequently, I’ll type in an actual question into a search engine box, to try to find an answer, but it seems that people do ask questions of search engines.

-Can a search engine use the strategy that I employ – looking at FAQ pages, and use those frequently asked questions to try to understand relationships between words in questions, and words in answers on those pages, to understand queries in question form, and try to provide answers to those questions?
+Can a search engine use the strategy that I employ – looking at FAQ pages by crawling FAQs, and use those frequently asked questions to try to understand relationships between words in questions, and words in answers on those pages, to understand queries in question form, and try to provide answers to those questions?